ihucos/counter.dev/README.md

 ### Real world validation

 As documented in [this issue](https://github.com/ihucos/counter.dev/issues/114) real world resource usage to serve millions of unique visits per month is roughly at 25% on small VPS that costs 5$ per month.
-As the service has a few hundert active users every user has non-fixed costs (Domain costs) of about one cent per month.
+As the service has a few hundert active users every user has non-fixed costs (There is still the Domain + a extra VPS backup service) of about one cent per month.
 I getting these costs covered via donations.
 But please donate to appreciate efforts for maintenance and further development.

 ## Running locally